The Vermont AHEC Network

 Vermont Area Health Education Centers (VT AHEC) is a network of academic and community partners working together to increase the supply, geographic distribution, diversity, and education of Vermont’s health care workforce.
 The aim of the VT AHEC is to provide statewide programs that support an appropriate current and future health workforce so that all Vermonters have access to preventive and primary health care, including disadvantaged populations and those who live in rural and underserved areas.

 The VT AHEC is funded through multiple grants and contracts including: federal Health Resources and Services Administration (HRSA), State of Vermont, Vermont Department of Health, University of Vermont Larner College of Medicine (UVM LCOM), Vermont’s 14 hospitals, and private foundations.
 Federal support for health workforce development in Vermont and throughout the nation has been steadily decreasing over the last decade, while state and private support has remained flat.
-In order to continue meeting its statewide mission, the VT AHEC Network will use a new structure to provide services to Vermonters effective September 1, 2017.
+In order to continue meeting its statewide mission, the VT AHEC Network now uses a new structure to provide services to Vermonters effective September 1, 2017.

 VT AHEC works across the health care pipeline from high school to practicing health professionals (e.g., medical, nursing, dental, social work, public health) on programs such as health careers awareness and exploration, preceptor recruitment for student clinical rotations, interprofessional and community-based projects, workforce recruitment and retention (e.g., educational loan repayment programs, physician recruitment), quality improvement projects, and continuing education for health professionals.